Teaching English in Taiwan: Living in Taiwan

 • It is best not to ask for additional condiments beyond what is already on the table.

-• To avoid being given more food or drink, leave a small amount in your glass or on your plate.
+• To avoid being given more to drink, leave a small amount in your glass.

-• When finished eating, place your chopsticks on the chopstick holder as opposed to putting them across the plate.
+• At the end of your meal, place your chopsticks on the chopstick holder as opposed to putting them across the plate.

 • A belch is not uncommon during a public meal as it is simply an indication that one is enjoying it.